As VCs pull back, Clearbanc launches a way for startups to get runway – TechCrunch

 As a result investors have told already-funded startups that they need to extend their runway until deal flow bubbles back up.
 Investors say this could take a couple of quarters, and looking at 2008 data, it could take a couple of years.

 On Clearbanc’s website, founders can input the amount of their current runway, as well as cash balance, overhead, revenue, margin, growth rate and other criteria.
-Clearbanc will analyze the data and offer a loan in the form of non-dilutive capital.
-Founders can repay the loan through a revenue share agreement.
+Clearbanc will analyze the data and offer money in the form of non-dilutive capital.
+Founders can repay the cash through a revenue share agreement.
 In order to be eligible, companies must have a minimum of $10,000 monthly revenue and at least six months of consistent revenue history.

+If Clearbanc sounds like a loaning company, it’s because it (almost) is: the company gives money to startups and charges interest above a repayment plan.
+However, the company says it can’t legally be described as a loaning platform because is not regulated as such.
+While loans include fixed payment timelines. compounding interest, and maturity dates, Clearbanc has none of those factors.
+Instead, Clearbanc takes a fixed percentage of sales and if a startup slows down, Clearbanc just has to wait longer to get paid back.
+It claims no penalties for founders.

-The revenue share agreement charges a 6%flat fee, with repayments already a part of the funding plan.
-And if the startup that has taken a loan is doing better month to month, the funding total that they can access will reflect that.
+The company’s revenue share agreement charges a 6% flat fee, with repayments already a part of the funding plan.
+And if the startup that has taken an investment from Clearbanc is doing better month to month, the funding total that they can access will reflect that.

-Clearbanc Runway is very similar to the company’s flagship product, the 20-minute term sheet.
+Clearbanc Runway is very similar to the company’s flagship product the 20-minute term sheet.

 Clearbanc created the 20-minute term sheet to help companies get non-dilutive capital for advertising spend on Google and Facebook advertisements.
 The premise there was that startups should spend valuable venture capital money on other expenses since equity is involved.
 Clearbanc Runway fulfills a broader goal.

 “Originally, we were just focused primarily on ad spend.
-Now we can fund any expense that used to maintain your company, said Andrew D’Souza, the co-founder of Clearbanc.
+Now we can fund any expense that used to maintain your company,” said Andrew D’Souza, the co-founder of Clearbanc.
 Clearbanc Runway will fund enterprise and software businesses, along with e-commerce businesses.

 The subtle difference between the two products is that the new launch has a hint of conservatism in it.
 Clearbanc is in a unique position during this pandemic because it largely funds e-commerce businesses.
 Those internet businesses are experiencing an increase in traffic as brick-and-mortar stores close amid the COVID-19 pandemic.

-Note: Update: Clearbanc has said that it cannot be legally considered a loaning platform due to a different financial structure from traditional loaning companies.
-The story has been updated to clarify this.